-The design stress in the steel beam is limited to p_y and in the concrete to $0.5 \times f{cu.}$ The separate effect of dead load applied at construction and composite stages is taken into account.
+The design stress in the steel beam is limited to p_y and in the concrete to $0.5 \times f{cu}$.
+The separate effect of dead load applied at construction and composite stages is taken into account.

-3.11 Web opening analysis
+3.12 Web opening analysis

 Steel Construction Institute (SCI) publication 068 - "Design for openings in the webs of composite beams" is now superseded by SCI P 355 - "Design of composite beams with large web openings".
 From version 8.3 onwards web opening analysis in Compos is in accordance with SCI P 355.
 See SCI P 068 Implementation and SCI P 355 Implementation for details.
 SCI P 355 is based on the principles of EN 1993-1-1 and EN 1994-1-1.
-For BS5950 and HKSUOS:05 design codes web analysis is in accordance with SCI P 355 but the flange classification and the checks for shear and buckling is in accordance with BS5950 and HKSUOS:05 design codes respectively.
+For BS5950 design codes web analysis is in accordance with SCI P 355 but the flange classification and the checks for shear and buckling is in accordance with BS5950 design codes.

-3.12 Web opening effect on deflection
+3.13 Web opening effect on deflection